-This city is special for me.
+This city is special to me.
 Probably everyone can say this, but Paris was one of those cities that opened for me the world of art.
-I’ve been to Paris just a couple of days and was afraid of getting disappointment.
-You know, today Paris has a complicated reputation.
+I’ve been to Paris just a couple of days and was afraid of getting disappointed.
+Today, Paris has a complicated reputation.
 Surprisingly, I had a real Parisian experience I always dreamed of.

 I came to Paris very early.
 So, my visit to Paris has started at 6.30 am, I guess.
-I took a bus from Luxembourg (never do this!).
-Next time I will take a train, as the trip to Paris by bus was too exhausted, overcrowded, and had a change at 3 a.m.
+I took a night bus from Luxembourg (never do this!).
+Next time I will take a train, as the trip to Paris by bus was too exhausted, overcrowded, and had a transfer at 3 a.m.
 I heard that Nord de Gare (train station) is one of the most dangerous places in Paris.
-I don’t know, I haven’t been there.
+It’s not that bad.

-The train/bus station at Bercy metro station seemed nice for me.
+The train/bus station at Bercy metro station seemed nice to me.
 You can find there some cafes, and the Outlet Village is not far from there.

-The first place I wanted to visit in Paris is Eiffel Tower.
+Firstly, I wanted to visit in Paris is the Eiffel Tower.
 So, at 8 a.m.
 I went straight to Champ de Mars metro station.
 My first impression was – it’s a huge ‘rusty iron pipe’.
 I know that it sounds weird as we all think that Eiffel Tower is one of the most beautiful constructions of our time …but if I didn’t know that this is a famous tower, I could have this ‘eh’ first impression.

-I rent an apartment near the Montparnasse Tower, the highest building in Paris, so I actually saw this building from any part of the city.
+I rent an apartment near the Montparnasse Tower.
+The highest building in Paris, so I actually saw this building from any part of the city.
 Good advice: rent your Paris accommodation not far from the Montparnasse and you will never get lost.
 My walk from ET to my apartment was very ‘Parisian like’.
-I pass through the streets where I could smell a fresh baked Baguettes and observe local Parisians starting their day.
+I was passing through the streets where I could smell a fresh-baked Baguettes and observe local Parisians starting their day.

-I wanted to rent a small studio or so-called kitchenette not far from the center in that traditional grey-sophisticated Paris apartments.
+I wanted to rent a small studio or so-called kitchenette.
+The apartment should be not far from the centre in that traditional grey-sophisticated Paris apartments.
 I used Airbnb and was really happy about it.

 First, you will live like a local.
-I had an amazing experience.
-Wake up in the morning, cook a breakfast in my Parisien kitchen or go downstairs for my coffee+croissant (I know French don’t do it, but anyway).
-I could talk to my neighbors and know more about the real Paris.
+Wake up in the morning, cook breakfast in my Parisien kitchen or go downstairs for my coffee+croissant (I know French don’t do it, but anyway).
+I could talk to my neighbours and know more about the real Paris.

 Second, you are not going to spend more money on food as you can cook at home.
 I spent just 25 euros in three days, while in the cafe you’ll spend at least 10 euros per simple meal.